ryan4yin/nixos-and-flakes-book/docs/en/nixos-with-flakes/nixos-flake-configuration-explained.md

 }
 ```

-The attribute set following `nixpkgs.lib.nixosSystem` is the function's parameter.
-We have
+The attribute set following `nixpkgs.lib.nixosSystem` is the function’s single argument,
-only set two parameters here:

-1. `system`: This is straightforward, it's the system architecture parameter.
+holding all configuration parameters; here we provide only one:

-2. `modules`: This is a list of modules, where the actual NixOS system configuration is
+- `modules`: This is a list of modules, where the actual NixOS system configuration is
   defined.
 The `/etc/nixos/configuration.nix` configuration file itself is a Nixpkgs
   Module, so it can be directly added to the `modules` list for use.

+> In some configurations, you might still see the `system` parameter being used, e.g.
+> `system = "x86_64-linux"`.
+It’s a legacy alias for `nixpkgs.hostPlatform`, but this is
+> already set in the generated `hardware-configuration.nix`, which is imported by
+> `configuration.nix`, so we can safely ignore or remove it.

 Understanding these basics is sufficient for beginners.
 Exploring the
 `nixpkgs.lib.nixosSystem` function in detail requires a grasp of the Nixpkgs module